 You can pre-soak your seeds like you would before placing them directly into soil before doing the paper towel method too.
 Just place the seeds in a cup of water (with out without root stimulator) for about 18 hours or until the seeds sink.
 I personally like to pre-soak before using the paper towel method and always get good results.
 When doing a pre-soak first, you can simply use some of the water in the cup to saturate the paper towels when ready.

-Paper towel Method
+Paper Towel Germination Method

 This is the one of the most commonly used method.
 All you need for this method is: